 Training duration, frequency and intensity all influence your body’s readiness to train.
 Doing too much too soon will leave you feeling sore and tired.
 In this case, both your RPE (rate of perceived exertion) and load monitoring will be affected, and the Readiness score may drop.

 On the other hand, undertraining will affect the load monitoring that is part of the Readiness calculation.
 If you are not hitting a steady increase in frequency, duration or intensity, you will not see the improvements you want.
 The Readiness and Intensity scores will reflect that with low scores.

 As swimmers, we often focus our attention on refining our strengths.
 It’s in our inherent competitive nature to fixate on excellent results.
 It’s important not to focus on the score and instead focus on what you can do to impact it positively.
 Identifying and conquering your weaknesses will yield the best return on investment.
 All you have to do is track your metrics, set realistic goals and strive to achieve them one by one.

 Alexandra Petala is the Content Marketing Manager at TritonWear.
 Before joining TritonWear, Alexandra had created her own company delivering freelance services for lead generation.
 She also served as the Growth Manager at Just' Geter Done.
 A former swimming coach and Greek National Champion herself with over 20 years of experience in competitive swimming.
 Alexandra graduated from the Empire State University with a degree in Business Economics and Marketing.

 Interpreting The Triton Score

-Triton Score ranks performance in 3 key areas for each workout: Readiness (stay healthy) + Focus...
+Triton Score ranks performance in 3 key areas for each workout: Readiness (manage load) + Focus...